 Jessica’s natural hair colour : brown

 Always do a strand test and even if you like the idea of using indigo on its own, do experiment by using it after henna hair colour as well.
-I personally find indigo is best used with henna for optimum results and spectacular hair colour.
+We find find black hair with indigo is best achieved used after henna first and gives spectacular hair colour.

-Finally, if you've used hair dyes and especially bleaches on your hair, do not use indigo for at least 6 - 8 weeks since the last dye / bleach, as indigo over bleached and dyed hair can be unpredictable, not to mention green !
-In many cases indigo ( used with or after henna ) works perfectly well straight after dyes and bleaches, but none the less I urge caution and would prefer that you waited.... get rid of the chemical build up and then go for it !
-In the event of green hair, apply tomato sauce / ketchup in the hair, cover, leave in for up to an hour and shampoo out ; repeat applications may be necessary.
-If that doesn't work, henna over it !
-You'll get a deep brown/auburn.
+Finally, if you’ve used hair dyes and especially bleaches on your hair, do not use indigo for at least 6 to 8 weeks since the last dye or bleach applictaion, as indigo over bleached and dyed hair can be unpredictable, not to mention green !
+In many cases indigo ( used with or after henna ) works perfectly well straight after dyes and bleaches, we prefer that you wait a little and eliminate chemical build up – then go for it !
+In the event of green hair, apply tomato sauce or ketchup in the hair, cover, leave in for up to an hour and shampoo out ; repeat applications may be necessary but the tomato sauce should get rid of any green.

 Please find attached some pics as promised:

 3. after indigo on the henna (20 min. incubation)